 Waterloo Region Psychology Consortium (WRPC)

-The training program develops clinicians to be capable of sound, independent professional functioning in the provision of psychological assessment, psychotherapy and consultation.
+The training program develops clinicians to be capable of sound, independent professional functioning in the provision of psychological assessment, intervention and consultation.
 It builds on the base of knowledge and experience that residents have already begun to establish in graduate school and in previous placements.

-We make every effort to individualize residents’ training opportunities to suit their particular interests and needs, and provide the degree of supervision necessary to facilitate gradually increasing independence while managing complex cases effectively.
+We make every effort to individualize residents’ training opportunities to suit their particular interests and needs and provide the degree of supervision necessary to facilitate gradually increasing independence while managing complex cases effectively.

 We are members of the Canadian Council of Professional Psychology Programs and are listed in their Internship Directory.